Isn’t All Maple Syrup Organic?

 All Coombs Family Farms organic maple products are certified organic by the Quality Assurance International (QAI), and carry the USDA organic seal.
 This ensures you that when you choose Coombs Family Farms organic maple syrup, the maple syrup that you pour on your pancakes or use in your favorite recipes is 100% free of any pesticides and chemicals.

-The QAI Inspection Process
+Certified Organic Maple Syrup: The QAI Inspection Process

 QAI inspection starts with a walk through our sugarbush; the land that supports our sugar maple trees.
 In a painstakingly thorough process, the QAI inspectors review and evaluate our forest management practices, beginning with tree thinning and harvesting.
 They ensure that we are not over-tapping our trees.
 The QAI Inspectors also confirm that no chemical fertilizers or pesticides are being applied on or near our farm by any of our neighbors.
-This means that if the owner of an apple orchard in an abutting property sprayed their trees with pesticides or another land owner or municipality applied weed control chemicals along a roadside, we would need protective buffer zones in those areas.
+This means that if the owner of an apple orchard in an abutting property sprayed trees with pesticides or another landowner or municipality applied weed control chemicals along a roadside, we would need protective buffer zones in those areas.
 These QAI certified buffer zones must be large enough to eliminate contamination from airborne particles or droplets as well as prevent any possible underground contamination of the water table via seepage.

 At the same time, QAI inspectors carefully trace the flow of maple sap from the spout to the sugar house, making sure that there are no places where contamination could occur.
-QAI certification confirms that paraformaldehyde is not used during the tree tapping.
+QAI certification confirms that paraformaldehyde is not used during tree tapping.
 This practice has never happened on our farm and has been banned for years, but to ensure purity QAI still checks.
 The evaluation continues at the sugar house and includes every detail of the syrup-making process.
 From the sap evaporation/boiling process to every single piece of equipment used, all must pass precise cleaning standards.
-Finally certification ensures any defoaming agent used to keep the foam contained in the evaporator (at one drop to 50 gallons) is organic.
-This defoaming agent is also approved by a rabbi, as all Coombs Family Farms maple syrup products are also certified kosher by Kof-K. At this point, the syrup is filtered and ready to sell and ship.
+Finally, certification ensures that any defoaming agent used to keep the foam contained in the evaporator (at one drop to 50 gallons) is organic.
+This defoaming agent is also approved by a rabbi, as all Coombs Family Farms maple syrup products are also certified kosher by Kof-K. At this point, our organic maple syrup is filtered and ready to sell and ship.

 All maple syrup is not created equal

 While any form of real maple syrup is infinitely healthier for you than other sweeteners on the market that offer nothing in terms of nutritional content, organic maple syrup is the best choice of all.
-For seven generations, Coombs Family Farms has produced great tasting 100% pure Vermont organic maple syrup harvested sustainably from trees nurtured without the use of pesticides.
+For seven generations, Coombs Family Farms has produced great tasting 100% pure Vermont organic maple syrup harvested sustainably from trees which are nurtured without the use of pesticides.
 The superior quality and rich, sweet flavor of pure organic maple syrup is utterly unique – and entirely delicious.
 Try some today!.